-The health care agent who I named in my advance directive.
+The health care agent who I named in my advance directive. ©

->>OR<< ©
+>>OR<<

 This person:

-N
+Name:

 Address:

 Telephone Number(s):

-Telephone Number(s): (Home and Cell)
+(Home and Cell)

 If I have written my wishes below, they should be followed.
-If not, the should decide based on conversations we have had, my religious or my personality, and how I reacted to other peoples' funeral arrange the disposition of my body and my funeral arrangements are: other beliefs and values,
+If no should decide based on conversations we have had, my religious my personality, and how I reacted to other peoples' funeral arrathe disposition of my body and my funeral arrangements are: s or other beliefs and values,

-PART IV: SIGNATURE AND WITNESSES
+PART IV: SIGNATURE AND WITNESS SES

-By signing below, I indicate that I am emotionally and mentally comdonation and that I understand the purpose and effect of this documents.
+By signing below, I indicate that I am emotionally and mentally donation and that I understand the purpose and effect of this do

 (Signature of Donor) (Date)

-The Donor signed or acknowledged signing the foregoing document based upon personal observation, appears to be emotionally and methis donation.
+The Donor signed or acknowledged signing the foregoing documbased upon personal observation, appears to be emotionally anothis donation.

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Signature of Witness) (Date)

 Telephone Number(s):